Fox Creek Farm CSA logo

 Help!
 I cannot pick up my share...

-If you cannot make it to the pick-up site, we encourage you to send a friend - either to pick up for you, or for them to try our exceptional produce.
+If you cannot make it to the pick-up site, we encourage you to send a friend - either to pick up for you, or to give them a chance to try our exceptional produce.
+Our farm shares make surprisingly appreciated gifts!

 Produce that doesn't get picked up, will be donated to hunger relief efforts.
-Currently, we work with the Albany Free Food Fridge project (Albany, Niskayuna), the CAPTAIN food pantry (Clifton Park), and the SiCM Food Pantry in Schenectady.
+Currently, we work with the Albany Free Food Fridge project (Albany, Niskayuna), the CAPTAIN food pantry (Clifton Park), and the Sycamore Collaborative (SiCM) Food Pantry in Schenectady.

 Back to top ↑